HL7/smart-app-launch/input/pages/app-state.md

 The response body is a FHIR Bundle where each entry is a `Basic` resource as persisted by the EHR.

+The EHR MAY support additional queries, and an app MAY issue additional queries when they are supported.

 ### API Examples

 #### Example 1: App-specific User Preferences